 - registration with unit-holders.

-- The Commonhold Community Statement: this will be registered as part of the commonhold title and must be submitted in its final form, not a draft for future amendment.
-(Any subsequent changes will require an application to register an amended CCS).
+- The commonhold community statement (CCS): This will be registered as part of the commonhold title and must be sent to the Land Registry in its final form, not a draft which will be amended in the future.
+(If there are any changes after the CCS is submitted, the commonhold association will need to apply to register an amended CCS.)

-- A certificate by the Directors of the commonhold association stating that:
+- A certificate by the directors of the commonhold association stating that:

 Registration without unit-holders